 KK: About 12 years ago, I discovered I have a genetic eye condition that caused my eyesight to start getting bad and after progressing over the past several years, I’ve become legally blind.
 So, I can't drive my car anymore or be on my computer doing my own thing.

 [Those challenges] have helped me always focus on making complex things simpler.
-So, when we merged in our energy and government businesses from Direct Technology earlier this year, we learned more about one of the pieces of work they've done over the years: digital accessibility with the State of California.
+So, when we merged in our energy and government businesses from Direct Technology, we learned more about one of the pieces of work they've done over the years: digital accessibility with the State of California.

 There are a lot of state and federal laws about public content being digitally accessible for people with any type of disability.
 So Davood [Ghods]—with his long background in the government space—and I, with my personal connection to this cause and having done some digital access work at Microsoft, partnered to build a new offering for Launch around digital accessibility strategy and remediation.
 It’s a new initiative that we’ve recently launched, and we’re now working on baking it into our sales and marketing plan going forward.